bootphon/XLingCorrelation/segmentation/README.md

 ## Global architecture

-run\_all.sh creates the right architecture to store the results, prepares the tags and the summary for dibs, and calls run\_algo.sh for each algo.
+run\_all.sh creates the right architecture to store the results, prepares the tags (in phones or syllables) and the summary for dibs, and calls run\_algo.sh for each algo.
 In turn, each run\_algo.sh calls algo.sh with different arguments - most of the time, different units, but sometimes other parameters (example : TP, AGu)

 Each script can be run separately.
 The tag files have to be in CDS/language/corpus\_name/  ; the architecture creation will be done in Results/language/corpus\_name (you need an existing Results/language/ directory)

+Output is segmented corpus by different algos+corresponding evaluation

 ### create\_archi.sh
 + $1 : path/to/dir/to/create/